 AC Inverter drives can have several selectable control methods.
 Some examples are:

-Inverters and their motors can also be operated in a “Constant Horsepower” profile where motor speed can be extended beyond the base speed rating with torque capacity de-rating.
-Refer to Section H.12, “Constant Horsepower Winders” for more detailed description of this type of operation.
+Inverters and their motors can also be operated in a constant horsepower profile where motor speed can be extended beyond the base speed rating with torque capacity de-rating.
+Refer to Section H.12, “Constant Horsepower Winders” for a more detailed description of this type of operation.

 Regeneration relies on the ability of both AC and DC motors to act as generators as well as motors.
-Regeneration is an operating mode that is automatically implemented by a REGEN drive’s velocity control section whenever the velocity feedback is greater than the velocity reference.
+Regeneration is an operating mode automatically implemented by a REGEN drive’s velocity control section whenever the velocity feedback exceeds the velocity reference.
 With regenerative drive capacity, a motor can provide motoring (positive) torque or braking (negative) torque, usually in either direction of rotation.
-This is called “four quadrant” operation.
-Non-regenerative drives provide only “single quadrant” operation although the addition of reversing contactors with DC drives can allow motoring operation in the third quadrant.
+This is called four-quadrant operation.
+Non-regenerative drives provide only single-quadrant operation, although the addition of reversing contactors with DC drives can allow motoring operation in the third quadrant.

-So with motoring operation, power is taken from the AC line and converted to produce work by the motor.
-With regen operation, self generated power is taken from the motor and fed back to the AC line or energy dissipating “brake resistors” to produce negative or braking torque in the motor.
 This function is useful when dealing with high inertia or overhauling motor loads.
-With DC drives, regenerative capability also provides “solid state reversing”.
-Without regeneration, DC rated contactors must be used for reversing.
-Frequent reversing, even at low load levels, can cause short mechanical life expectancy on contactors.
-With a regen drive, only a single contactor is recommended for “fail safe stopping”.
+With DC drives, regenerative capability also provides solid-state reversing.
+Without regeneration, DC-rated contactors must be used for reversing.
+Even at low load levels, frequent reversing can cause short mechanical life expectancy on contactors.
+With a regen drive, only a single contactor is recommended for fail-safe stopping.

-*Topics in this motor control basics guide include: dc motors torque, ac motor torque, ac motor speed control, dc motor velocity controller.
+*Topics in this motor control basics guide include: dc motors torque, ac motor torque, AC motor speed control, and DC motor velocity controller.
 Read other useful motor control tutorials and application tips by clicking on “Back to Index” below.